My allergies in Granada woke me up in the middle of every night, for a month.

 And yet, after a year of living outside the U.S., my favorite cities were Granada, Tokyo, Berlin.
 These annoyances live on only in the journal I kept.
 In my memories, I hear flamenco at midnight, I taste ostrich sashimi with Joe at an izakaya, I dodge the brilliant blasts of New Years Eve fireworks detonated by children in Mauerpark, I celebrate in a supernova.

 When planning for the future, we spend time and worry searching for ‘ideal’ conditions, as if the slightest wind will knock us from our perch.

-It turns out, the anticipation of hassle is far more painful than the hassle itself.
+It turns out, the anticipation of pain is far more painful than the pain itself.

 Aim toward thrill, toward beauty, toward passion, toward peace; do not aim toward the absence of wind.